xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Tool Integration (100% Complete)**: All TimescaleDB tool types have been registered and implemented.
 This includes hypertable creation and listing tools, compression and retention policy tools, time-series query tools, and continuous aggregate tools.
 All tools have comprehensive test coverage.

-- **Context Integration (0% Complete)**: TimescaleDB context integration for editor features has not been implemented yet.
+- **Context Integration (20% Complete)**: The TimescaleDB detection in the editor context has been implemented, providing information about TimescaleDB availability and version.
+The remaining context integration features including hypertable schema information, code completion, and query suggestions are still pending.

 - **Testing (85% Complete)**: Unit tests for connection, hypertable management, policy features, compression and retention policy tools, time-series query tools, and continuous aggregate tools have been implemented.
 TimescaleDB Docker setup for proper integration testing and end-to-end tool tests are pending.